Braised Yuba (Tofu Skins) with Vegetables

 Tofu skins, or yuba, are one of my favourite foodstuffs.
 I have already written about them in this homemade tofu skin recipe article, and today I would like to share a simple recipe for braised yuba with vegetables.

-Well, there is one dish that I really love to make and see it as a plain old stir-fry’s older cousin.
+Well, there is one dish that I love to make and see it as a plain old stir-fry’s older cousin.
 Why?
 Because braised yuba.
+Let me show you just how insanely simple and tasty this thing is.

-You can find a simple recipe for homemade yuba in this post, and this dish is actually super simple to make too; just soak dried yuba in water and shoyu mixture overnight, braise them until tender, add shiitake and green beans, cook for one more minute and add some water with shoyu and tapioca starch to make the sauce.
+This dish with tofu skins is super simple to make.
+Just soak dried yuba in water and shoyu mixture overnight, braise them until tender, add shiitake and green beans, cook for one more minute and add some water with shoyu and tapioca starch to make the sauce.

 The vegetables will stay green and fresh because of the short cooking time, and tofu skins will get that perfect soft, but still kind of chewy texture after the braising.
 You can also stir-fry the vegetables on a separate pan for a deeper flavour, but it will be just as delicious if you simply add them raw.